By Rachel Nugent

 There are, however, some glimmers of hope.
 In her interview with me, Margie noted the example of a Japanese doctor, who, after realizing that the nation’s seemingly ultra-modern, sterile facilities revealed MRSA levels that were among the highest in the world, changed his practices to reduce the frequent use and dissemination of antibiotics—and got positive results.
 Margie and Martha finish the series with a story about hospitals using amplified precautions (including universal screening programs) to reduce hospital-acquired infections in Pittsburgh.
 “There are ways to control this; it’s not a doomsday scenario,” Margie reports, adding that “there is more awareness now than a long time ago.”

 Awareness, such as that generated by the AP series and similar articles, will be crucial in stemming the spread of once curable drug-resistant diseases across the world.
-To learn more, sign up for our monthly newsletter on drug resistance.
-It will direct you to the consultation draft report of the CGD Working Group on Drug Resistance.
+To learn more, read the consultation draft report of the CGD Working Group on Drug Resistance.
 This is a manageable problem if only we all are willing to take the world tour with Margie and Martha.